artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks_summer/term-project/r2d2-or-nlp.md

 Term Project: R2D2 project or NLP assignment
 =============================================================

 Term project is **required for 521 students**, but not for 421 students.
 Nevertheless, if you are a 421 student, you can do it optionally and got extra credit that would worth up to 3% of the total course credit.
+If you are a 521 student, you can do both assignments and get extra credit for one of them.

 You need to complete 1 of the two things, either a group projec that uses your R2D2s or an individual homework assignment (the NLP assignment given below).
-Of course, you can do both if you are interested, but we do not offer extra credit for that.

 **Notice:**